Mr. B

 Although I've yet to see the full race results, it was good for the organizers to email me of my own result hours later after the race:

 Congratulations for finishing your event in the Mizuno Infinity Run.
-Here is
+Here is206th place.
+Not bad, don't you think?

 your place, time, and pace.
 206 1:00:57 6:06